zeespogeira/ADS-HouseOfThings/README.md

 - **Problem in Context**
     - We identified a problem related to how would the sensors communicate to the "rest of the world" when a new reading was produced.
 To tackle the problem, we chose to include a component, SensorReadingHub, that would be responsible to aggregate all sensor readings.
 Once a reading is produced by the sensor, it should be stored in a single common "place".
 This place would then be responsible for notifying all the interested entities
     - How can we make sure that when a Sensor publishes a reading, the reading is stored in an common object to all sensors?
-- Pattern description
-    - The pattern enforces the existence of a single instance of a class.
-- Usage
+- **The Pattern**
-    - By using this pattern that all the readings are stored in a single object and we can react to the "new reading" by notifying all the "sensor reading dependants".
-The Hub class is a singleton class.
+    - By using this pattern we enforce that all the readings are stored in a single object and we can react to the "new reading" by notifying all the "sensor reading dependants".

+- **Implementation**
+    - To implement this pattern we created a class HubProvider, that has a static SensorReadingsHub that can only be instantiated once.
+To garanteed that that's true we have a methos getReadingHub() that checks if the hub was already instantiated, and if it was returns it.
+     - Then in our main class we instantiate a SensorReadingsHub that calls the HubProvider method getReadingHub().

+- **Consequences**
+    - As a consequence of the use of this pattern, we can only have a hub for sensor readings.

 #### 3.2.1.1.
 Observer
 - Problem
     - How can we make sure that when a Sensor publishes a reading all the "sensor dependants" act accordingly?